hhcho/netsne/README.md

 `prepare_input(X', 'example_data/pollen_X.dat', 50, 1, 'example_data/pollen_pca.mat')`\
 This will save the processed data with respect to top 50 principal components to `example_data/pollen_X.dat`.
 See the comments in `prepare_input.m` for more information about the arguments.

 3. *Compute input similarities.* Like t-SNE, net-SNE learns the embedding by placing cells closer to each other in the visualization if they are more similar in the input data.
-Using `bin/ComputeP`, which invokes a subroutine from the [original t-SNE implementation](https://github.com/lvdmaaten/bhtsne), we can construct a k-Nearest Neighbor (k-NN) graph approximation to the input similarity matrix (denoted *P* in t-SNE).
+Using `bin/ComputeP`, which invokes a subroutine from the [original t-SNE implementation](https://github.com/lvdmaaten/bhtsne), we can construct a k-Nearest Neighbor (k-NN) graph approximation of the input similarity matrix (denoted *P* in t-SNE).
 In the command-line terminal, run:\
 `bin/ComputeP --input-file example_data/pollen_X.dat --output-file example_data/pollen_P.dat`\
 This saves the input similarity matrix to `example_data/pollen_P.dat`.
 To see the list of supported arguments, run `bin/ComputeP --help`.